 An open question is in explaining the significant empirical power advantage of the normalised test over its un-normalised variant, which is currently not reflected in the derived rates.
 The importance of this normalisation is clear when considering kernels with different bandwidths, leading to vastly different scaling in the un-normalised permutation distributions.
 Work here could begin with finite-sample concentration guarantees for our normalised statistic or other ``studentised'' variants, some of which might obtain better performance.

-Future work could also examine computationally efficient variants of MMD-FUSE, by either relying on incomplete $U$-statistics \citep{schrab2022efficient} and leading to suboptimal rates, or by relying on recent ideas of kernel thinning \citep{domingo2023compress} which can lead to the same optimal rate under stronger assumptions on the data distributions.
+Future work could also examine computationally efficient variants of MMD-FUSE, by either relying on incomplete $U$-statistics \citep{schrab2022efficient} and leading to suboptimal rates, or by relying on recent ideas of kernel thinning \citep{domingo2023compress} which can lead to the same optimal rate under stronger assumptions on the data distributions, or by considering the permutation-free approach of \citet{shekhar2022permutation}.
 Finally, our two-sample MMD fusing approach could be extended to the HSIC independence framework \citep{gretton2005measuring,gretton2008kernel,albert2019adaptive} and to the KSD goodness-of-fit setting \citep{chwialkowski2016kernel,liu2016kernelized,schrab2022ksd}.